LED on powered unit does not shine

 Double check the correct polarization (see above) of both units on the link.

 Start with the most “resilient” configuration.
 This configuration depends on the variant of unit.
-We recommend using the narrowest available bandwidth (e.g. 3.5 MHz), the lowest modulation level (QPSK_S) and maximum available output power.
+We recommend using the maximum available output power, the narrowest available bandwidth (e.g. 3.5 or 5 MHz, respectively 250 MHz in the case of 80 GHz unit), the lowest modulation level (QPSK_S respectively 2PSK_BW/4_S in the case of 80 GHz unit ensured by setting both parameters ‘ACM/ACMB max TX modulation” and ‘ACM/ACMB min TX modulation’ to such value on both units).
 TX and RX channels must be the same as the RX and TX channels in the remote unit.
 When the connection has been established and the antennas have been directed, proceed with operation parameters.